Oiling wood – protection & refinement

 Our wood oil: BAUFIX Wood Care Oil

-• with waterproofing effect
+- with impregnating effect

-• deep-acting, invigorating wood care
+- deep-acting, revitalizing wood care